wind or mind

 A parallel line of thought can be found in Greek philosophy, particularly in Plato’s Allegory of the Cave.
 Through this allegory, Plato explores the distinction between the sensory world and the realm of true reality, asserting that truth emerges from inner insight rather than mere perception.
 This inquiry into perception and essence subtly echoes Huineng’s wisdom, creating a quiet resonance between Eastern and Western thought.

-In this piece, MIND (the awakening of inner awareness) and WIND (external phenomena as perceived) serve as core motifs, reflecting on the relationship between perception and essence.
+In this piece, mind—as the awakening of inner awareness—and wind—as the world as perceived—become the core motifs, reflecting on the relationship between perception and essence.
 By integrating the geometric structures of Platonic Solids, the piece transforms abstract philosophical inquiry into a tangible visual language.
 As the wind spinner rotates or responds to the wind, the shifting movement, light, and sound merge into an ever-changing rhythm—embodying the fluid interplay between the external world and the mind’s awareness.